16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 umbria italy rafting

-The whole experience takes 2-hours with all the gear provided.
-All you need to bring is swimwear, a towel, and maybe a waterproof camera or GoPro if you want to get some fun photos.
+The tour we did took about 2-hours with all the gear provided.
+All we needed to bring was swimwear, a towel, and our waterproof camera or GoPro for some fun photos.

 Where to Stay in Umbria